DevTeam/Pure.DI/readme/perblock.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Lifetimes/PerBlockScenario.cs)

-The _PreBlock_ lifetime does not guarantee that there will be a single instance of the dependency for each root of the composition, but is useful to reduce the number of instances of type.
+The _PreBlock_ lifetime does not guarantee that there will be a single dependency instance for each instance of the composition root (as for the _PreResolve_ lifetime), but is useful for reducing the number of instances of a type.

 ```c#